Infineon/mtb-example-psoc4-msclp-lls/README.md

 ## Operation

-1. Ensure the board is connected with the Liquid Level Sensing Flex PCB
+1. Ensure the board is connected with the liquid level sensing flex PCB

    > **Note:** If a custom container is used other than the bottle provided with the kit, the system may need a liquid level factory calibration as mentioned in the [Perform liquid level calibration](#perform-liquid-level-calibration) section